 Feasibility of the intervention

-Feasibility of Intervention Measure (FIM) is a self-report 4-item survey (Weiner et al., 2017), which will be used to assess whether the intervention can be successfully carried out (feasible).
+The Feasibility of Intervention Measure (FIM) is a 4-item self-report survey (Weiner et al., 2017) used to assess whether the intervention can be successfully carried out (feasible).
+The scores for the 4 items are averaged, yielding a total score of 1-5, where 1-2 indicates low perceived feasibility, 3 indicates moderate, and 4-5 indicates high perceived feasibility.
+In summary, higher scores indicate higher perceived feasibility (a better outcome).

 Time frame: Up to 7 weeks.